tomasen/fcgi_ext/README.md

 ####The advantages of this solution
 * Very easy to get started, less than one hundred lines of Golang codes is enough to get the migration up and running
 * Can execute step by step, not even need to be module by module.
-Just few lines here and there, you will get tremendous improve if plan it right
+Just a few lines here and there, you will get tremendous improvement if planned out right
-* Don't have the pressure or the risk of rewriting the whole system or application may bring.
+* Don't have the pressure or the risk of rewriting the whole system or bringing the whole application.

 ###Practice
-Here we have an old system design include nginx and search.php to process search request to term that can be sent to a solr(search engine) service.
-When solr response with the search results, search.php will render the results to more beautiful html language and output to nginx.
-We notice php process will jammed the system if solr become unstable during search traffic increase.
+Here we have an old system design including nginx and search.php to process search request terms that will be sent to a solr(search engine) service.
+When solr responds with the search results, search.php will render the results to more higher level languag of html and output to nginx.
+We notice php process will jam up the system if solr become unstable during periods of high traffic.

-For a start, we write a Golang daemon that use fcgi\_ext to handle fcgi request from nginx.
-The Golang daemon will be in charge of communication with nginx and solr.
-Only when the Golang daemon received the results from solr, it initial another fcgi request to php\_fcgi(post\_search.php) to process data and render the web page.
-Then post_search.php should output html back to the Golang daemon, and the Golang daemon flush the output to nginx.
+For a start, we write a Golang daemon that uses fcgi\_ext to handle fcgi request from nginx.
+The Golang daemon will be in charge of all communication between nginx and solr.
+Only when the Golang daemons received the results from solr, will it initial another fcgi request to php\_fcgi(post\_search.php) to process the data and render the web page.
+Then post_search.php should then output html back to the Golang daemon, and the Golang daemon will flush the output to nginx.

-The result is promising, of cause.
-Golang is so good of handling concurrent long polling request, therefore you will see significant decrease of system resource usage.
+The result is promising, of course.
+Golang is so good at handling concurrent long polling requests, therefore you will see significant decrease of system resource usage.
 And for the best part, again, you don't have to face the challenge of rewriting or converting all you php source code to Golang at once.
-The migration will be under control and very stable for production service.
+The migration will be under control and very stable production service.